svaksha/aksh/README.md

-# EPISTEME
+# BIOLOGY
-The Episteme repo is my bibliography of useful resources for learning science.
+My bibliography of useful resources (books, papers, online resources, and other links) for learning natural science - Biology.

-## Download

 # LICENSE